← All posts

 Roon

 Worth its weight if you have endpoints in more than one room.
 Roon's multi-room is genuinely the best on the market, the metadata engine for studio albums is unmatched, and Roon Ready DACs and streamers just work.
-The audio chain itself is fine, but it's not better than Audirvana on a single output device, which is the math that matters if you're listening on one DAC with one pair of headphones. $13/month for the rest of your listening life is the part that quietly tips a lot of single-DAC listeners back toward Audirvana or something cheaper.
+The audio chain itself is fine, but it's not better than Audirvana on a single output device, which is the math that matters if you're listening on one DAC with one pair of headphones. $14.99/month for the rest of your listening life is the part that quietly tips a lot of single-DAC listeners back toward Audirvana or one of the cheaper roon alternatives.

 Colibri